LaurePiechaczyk/project5-coffee-shop/README.md

 - ### Add edit delete

+## Access protection

+Routes are protected using Django's @login_required route decorators to ensure that non-super-users are not able to interfere with the database.

+## REdirecting pages
+Pages for 404 and 500 errors were created to inform the user when something goes wrong.

 ## Future
-- DEsign of the product packaging.
+- Design of the product packaging.
 - Blog about coffee
+- Review

 # SEO optimisation